defndaines/kiroku/2025-graphic-novels.md

 # Graphic Novels Read in 2025

-Separating out graphic novels, comics, and manga from other books read.
+Separating out graphic novels and manga from other books read.
+Typically not including single-issue comic books in the standard format.

 Tags to include information such as genre.
 The most recently finished book is on top.